 Completion of the registration process constitutes a contract and obligates the student for full payment.
 The student must complete the appropriate process to add, drop, or withdraw from a course.
-Course registration adds, drops, and withdraws are processed by students through the InsideCBU portal.
-Students may seek assistance with the InsideCBU registration process from the enrollment advising office.
-To withdraw from the University, the student must submit a Petition to Withdraw to the Enrollment Services office, this process cannot be completed through InsideCBU.
-Students should consult the University Calendar, Schedule of Classes, and Enrollment Advising for course and semester add, drop and withdraw dates.
+Students may seek assistance with the registration process from the Academic Advising office.
+Students should consult the University Calendar and Academic Advising for course and semester add, drop, and withdraw dates.